-As of June 30, 2024, the Company had cash and cash equivalents of \$42.6 million and an accumulated deficit of \$393.8 million.
-The Company incurred negative cash flows from operating activities of \$17.0 million for the six months ended June 30, 2024 and \$32.0 million for the year ended December 31, 2023.
+As of September 30, 2024, the Company had cash and cash equivalents of \$20.9 million and an accumulated deficit of \$407.1 million.
+The Company incurred negative cash flows from operating activities of \$22.4 million for the nine months ended September 30, 2024 and \$32.0 million for the year ended December 31, 2023.
 The Company has incurred operating losses since its inception, and management anticipates that its operating losses will continue in the near term as the Company continues to invest in sales, marketing and product development activities.
 The Company's primary sources of capital to date have been proceeds from its initial public offering ("IPO"), private placements of its convertible preferred securities, borrowings under its credit facility, proceeds from its secondary public offering of common stock and revenues from sales of its products.
-As of June 30, 2024, the Company had \$60.0 million of borrowings outstanding under its credit facility, which had a final maturity in March 2028.
-Management believes that the Company's cash and cash equivalents as of June 30, 2024, and anticipated revenues from sales of its products are sufficient to fund the Company's operations for at least the next 12 months from the issuance of these financial statements.
+On July 25, 2024, the Company entered into a Credit Agreement and Guaranty with Perceptive Credit Holdings IV.
+LP ("Perceptive") as collateral agent and other lenders defined in the agreement (the "Perceptive Facility").
+As of September 30, 2024, the Company had \$50.0 million of borrowings outstanding under its credit facility, which has a final maturity on July 25, 2029.
+The Perceptive Facility is subject to certain financial covenants including a minimum net revenue covenant that escalates over the term of the Perceptive Facility and a minimum liquidity covenant.
+Our future ability to comply with these financial covenants is subject to risks, including our ability to continue to generate sufficient revenue growth and operating efficiencies to achieve cash flow breakeven.
+Management believes that the Company's cash and cash equivalents as of September 30, 2024, anticipated revenues from sales of its products, and operational cash savings from the actions described in "Note 21.
+Subsequent Events" are sufficient to fund the Company's operations for at least the next 12 months from the issuance of these financial statements.